peytoncordero/DRI25/command-line.md

 This tells us there are 100,001 lines in our file.

-To find and remove duplicate lines, we can use the uniq command combined via a pipe with other commands we used before.
+To find and remove duplicate lines, we can use the `uniq` command combined via `|` with other commands we used before.
 Let's try it out:

 ```console
 $ cat nypl_items.csv | uniq | wc -l
 99999
 ```

-OK, the count went down by two because the uniq command removed the duplicate lines.
+The count went down by two because the `uniq` command removed the duplicate lines.
 But which lines were duplicated?

 ```console
 $ cat nypl_items.csv | uniq -d
 ```

-In this line we are combining two commands, the first one is to print out the data.
-The second one is the uniq command with the -d flag, which is the option to print out the lines that have duplicates.
+In this line, we are combining two commands, the first one is to print out the data.
+The second one is the `uniq` command with the `-d` flag, which is the option to print out the lines that have duplicates.

-## Activities
+## Review

 **Challenge**